Azure Active Directory developer's guide

 As an identity management as a service (IDMaaS) platform, Azure Active Directory (AD) provides developers an effective way to integrate identity management into their applications.
 The following articles provide overviews on implementation and key features of Azure AD.
 We suggest that you read them in order, or jump to Getting started if you're ready to dig in.

-The benefits of Azure Active Directory integration: Discover why integration with Azure AD offers the best solution for secure sign-in and authorization.
+The benefits of Azure AD integration: Discover why integration with Azure AD offers the best solution for secure sign-in and authorization.

-Integrating applications with Azure Active Directory: Learn how to add, update, and remove applications from Azure AD, and about the branding guidelines for integrated apps.
+Integrating applications with Azure AD: Learn how to add, update, and remove applications from Azure AD, and about the branding guidelines for integrated apps.

-Azure Active Directory Graph API: Use the Azure AD Graph API to programmatically access Azure AD through REST API endpoints.
-Note that Azure AD Graph API is also accessible through Microsoft Graph, a unified API that enables access to multiple Microsoft cloud service APIs through a single REST API endpoint, and with a single access token.
+Azure AD Graph API: Use the Azure AD Graph API to programmatically access Azure AD through REST API endpoints.
+The Azure AD Graph API is also accessible through Microsoft Graph.
+Microsoft Graph provides a unified API that enables access to multiple Microsoft cloud service APIs, through a single REST API endpoint, and with a single access token.

 These tutorials are tailored for multiple platforms and can help you quickly start developing with Azure Active Directory.
 As a prerequisite, you must get an Azure Active Directory tenant.